benckx/iapetus-images/README.md

 # About

-Some ImageUtils and ImagesFolderUtils methods implemented in Java and Kotlin.
+Some ImageUtils, ImagesFolderUtils and FaceUtils methods implemented in Java and Kotlin.

 ## ImagesUtils

-Methods to resize, compress, rotate, etc. individual images (in Java).
+Various methods to resize, compress, rotate, etc. individual images (in Java).

 ## ImagesFolderUtils